WhiteBowlerHat/Fog-Project/Readme.md

 **Step 5 :** Repeat the shuffle for each image and for non-empty string in the *step 2* array

-###Info
+## Decrypt

+The decrypting process is quite the same (find the order of images-> get the table form *step 2* -> shuffle each array and find the content)

+### Info
-To place one bit in a specific pixel, we only use the *red* property, convert it in binary and replace the last bit.
+- To place one bit in a specific pixel, we only use the *red* property, convert it in binary and replace the last bit.
+- The shuffle is currently using the ChaCha20 algorithm with the same nonce
+- The step 2 array is generated using *random.randrange(0,number of images)* with *random.seed(key)*